Mario Sanchez (soccer)

-Mario Sanchez (born January 28, 1975) is an American soccer coach and former player who was most recently the interim head coach of Racing Louisville FC and the youth academy director for both Louisville City FC and Racing Louisville FC.
+Mario Sanchez (born January 28, 1975) is an American soccer coach and former player who is currently the technical director for USL Championship club FC Tulsa.
 He is the former head coach of Louisville City U-23, the SIUE Cougars men's soccer team, and the UNLV Rebels men's soccer team.

 Sanchez played professionally in the USISL and USL A-League, winning the 1996 and 1997 USISL championship with the Central Coast Roadrunners.

 Early life

 Sanchez graduated from Etiwanda High School in 1993.
 He played soccer for the Alta Loma Soccer Club which won the 1992 U-17 National Championship.
 He attended the California State University, Fresno, playing on the men's soccer team from 1993 to 1997.
 In August 1996, he tore his anterior cruciate ligament in practice and lost the season.
 He returned in 1997 for his senior season and graduated in 1999 with a bachelor's degree in business administration.